 Cloudbows - Frederick Speck

-Past president of both the Greater Louisville Music Teachers Association and the Kentucky Music Teachers Association, Dr. LeBlanc holds a Doctor of Musical Arts degree in piano performance and music history from the University of Cincinnati College Conservatory of Music.
-She holds a Master of Music from the University of Louisville School of Music and a Bachelor of Music from the Cleveland Institute of Music, both in applied piano.
+Dr. LeBlanc holds a Doctor of Musical Arts degree in piano performance and music history from the University of Cincinnati College-Conservatory of Music, a Masters of Music degree from the University of Louisville and a Bachelors of Music degree from the Cleveland Institute of Music.

-The proud mother of four children, Dr. LeBlanc resides in the historic district of Old Louisville.
+Dr. LeBlanc is the proud mother of four children.
+She lives in the historic district of Louisville, Kentucky.